 On one particular playdate, my daughter and her little friend literally spent about 98% of their time walking from room to room looking for things to do and uttering the dreaded phrase, ‘We’re bored’.
 Say what?
 You have a house full of toys, games, books, crafts, a grassy yard, two little brothers to pester and you have nothing to do?!
 When they finally settled on an activity, the little girl’s mother was at our door ready to take her home.
 Playdate was over with nothing much accomplished other than wearing a tread in my wood floors!

-So here are some ideas and home playdate activities I have found to be successful for girls age 6-8:
+So here are some ideas and home playdate activities I have found to be successful for young girls:

 Obviously, letting kids figure out how to play and what to play is best.
 All 1950s style here with no pre-scheduled, Parks and Recs type activities.
 Let the kids figure it out.